polinwang0908/NatureAgingCode/readme.txt

-This code estimates the model in the paper, "Longevity records have not increased in 25 years.
-So has the human lifespan reached its limit?", and produces figures and tables based off the estimation.
+This code estimates the model in the paper, "Mortality postponement and compression at older-ages in human cohorts", and produces figures and tables based off the estimation.

 ==========================================================================================